-Resolution GNWT GNWT Response No. Title Text Dept. 2019 2020 2021 critical infrastructure integral to the quality of life in the North by securing dollars, support, and continuity; THEREFORE BE IT RESOLVED that the NWTAC and GNWT work in partnership with the Federal Government to develop and implement a definition of Urban Indigenous People; BE IT FURTHER RESOLVED that the NWTAC and GNWT work in partnership with the Federal Government to resolve their programming to include the NWT and its subsequent communities.
-DL-22-18-16 Review and WHEREAS under the MACA During the term of Forgiveness of debt is a Forgiveness of debt is a Amendment various acts should a the 18 th Legislative reduction in revenue to reduction in revenue to of: Cities, Towns and municipality wish to forgive a debt to it there is Assembly, Municipal and Community the community government and also the community government also signals Villages Act, a long and involved Affairs successfully signals that some that some individuals or S.N.W.T. process which must be brought forward individuals or organizations are being 2003, c.22 followed to forgive that amendments to organizations are being treated differently than Article 122 debt. more legislation treated differently than others.
-It is important for Hamlets Act than any other others.
-It is important for Councils to deal with these
+Resolution GNWT GNWT Response GNWT Response No. Title Text Dept. 2019 2020 2021 critical infrastructure integral to the quality of life in the North by securing dollars, support, and continuity; THEREFORE BE IT RESOLVED that the NWTAC and GNWT work in partnership with the Federal Government to develop and implement a definition of Urban Indigenous People; BE IT FURTHER RESOLVED that the NWTAC and GNWT work in partnership with the Federal Government to resolve their programming to include the NWT and its subsequent communities.
+DL-22-18-16 Review and Amendment of: Cities, Towns and Villages Act, S.N.W.T.
+2003, c.22 Article 122 WHEREAS under the various acts should a municipality wish to forgive a debt to it there is a long and involved process which must be followed to forgive that debt.
+MACA During the term of the 18 th Legislative Assembly, Municipal and Community Affairs successfully brought forward amendments to more legislation Forgiveness of debt is a reduction in revenue to the community government and also signals that some individuals or organizations are being treated differently than Forgiveness of debt is a reduction in revenue to the community government also signals that some individuals or organizations are being treated differently than others.
+It is important for Article 122 Hamlets Act debt. more legislation than any other treated differently than others.
+It is important for others.
+It is important fo Councils to deal with the